STEM Education (STEM ED)

 STEM ED 670.
 Design, Technology, and Engineering for Elementary.
 3 Credits.

-A course focused on creating standards-based thematic units at the elementary level using the engineering design process and design challenges to integrate science, mathematics and other subject areas.
-A primary goal of the course is to expand the range of activities implemented in the self-contained elementary classroom, while while meeting the specific needs of Gifted and Talented students and fostering technological literacy in all elementary students.
+A course focused on standards-based thematic units using the engineering design process for integration into the elementary classroom.
+Students will complete and create transdisciplinary hands-on design challenges to promote technological literacy.
+A primary goal of the course is to expand the range of activities implemented in the elementary classroom, while meeting the specific needs of all learners, including Gifted and Talented students. {Also offered for undergraduate credit - see STEM ED 310.}.

 Typically Offered: Spring.